For businesses overseas and in Israel, here’s how to deal with currency fluctuations and ways to hedge against potential

 1) Be on top of the exchange rate

 It goes without saying that following exchange rates is extremely important.
-International business requires having a very good sense of how your local currency is affected by other currencies and how that, in turn, has an impact on your exports, imports, suppliers, clients, etc. Our free daily shekel trading alert email is a great way to stay on top of these movement and only takes a moment to sign up for.
+International business requires having a very good sense of how your local currency is affected by other currencies and how that, in turn, has an impact on your exports, imports, suppliers, clients, etc. We will discuss these topics further on in this post.
+One site that we suggest checking out for near-real time rates is www.xe.com.
+They have a very simple interface to and you can easily get alerts for various exchange rates right to your email.
+You can also download their mobile app on pretty much any device.

 2) Research past rates